0xobelisk/dubhe-wip/packages/graphql-server/README.md

 1. WebSocket subscriptions are not compatible with Neon connection pooling, use direct database connections
 2. Ensure PostgreSQL supports LISTEN/NOTIFY
-3. sui-rust-indexer will automatically create necessary triggers
+3. dubhe-indexer will automatically create necessary triggers
 4. Large numbers of subscriptions may affect performance, use reasonably

 ## 📄 License